 The course finishes at Don Armeni Boat Launch, located at: 1222 Harbor Ave SW, Seattle, WA 98116

-The water taxi will have an early sailing specifically for the race departing downtown Seattle at 7:30am.
+The water taxi that leaves downtown Seattle for the finish line is still TBD.
+Plan on finding another method of transportation.
 You can see the rest of the schedule here.

 Shuttles will take participants from the finish area to the start area before the race.
 There will be no shuttles after the race.